intelowlproject/IntelOwl/docs/source/Contribute.md

 - `VisualizableTitle`: The representation of a tuple, composed of a title and a value
 - `VisualizableBase`: The representation of a base string.
 Can have a link attached to it and even an icon.
 The background color can be changed.

-Inside a `Visualizer` you can retrieve the information about the ports of both the analyzers and connectors that are required by the configuration of the Visualizer itself.
+Inside a `Visualizer` you can retrieve the reports of both the analyzers and connectors that have been specified inside configuration of the Visualizer itself.
 At this point, you can compose these values as you wish wrapping them with the `Visualizable` classes mentioned before.

 You may want to look at a few existing examples to start to build a new one: